Banner

 Backhand Index Pointing Right Emoji (U+1F449)CHECK OUT CHAM CRIBS HERE

 Upper East Side: Many CHAM residents who live in Manhattan are located on the Upper East Side, which stretches from the East River to Fifth Avenue and between 59th and 96th Streets.
-This vibrant area offers excellent dining, picturesque parks, and a lively nightlife.
-If you can secure an apartment near the 4-subway line, your commute to CHAM will be approximately 30-40 minutes.
+This vibrant area offers excellent dining, picturesque parks, a lively nightlife, and easy access to the 4-subway line offering a 30-40 minute commute to CHAM.

 Rest of NYC: If you look beyond the Upper East Side, consider apartments near the 4 or D subway lines.
 Residents also live in Midtown East, Murray Hill, the Upper West Side, and other neighborhoods.
-Some commute via subway, while others drive.
-If you plan to have a car, Montefiore provides parking for $66 per month, which can be automatically deducted from your paycheck.
+Some commute via subway, while others drive and utilize hospital parking.

-Westchester County: Some residents choose to live in lower Westchester County.
+Westchester County: Some residents choose the quieter and more spacious life in lower Westchester County.
 Towns below White Plains are typically within a 30-minute drive of CHAM.

 Shuttle Service:

 Shuttle service is available for residents living at the Riverdale (Waldo Avenue) apartments, providing convenient transportation to the Montefiore Einstein Campus.
-The shuttle ride between Montefiore Einstein and Alber Einstein College of Medicine campuses takes approximately 25 minutes.
-During peak times, shuttles run every half hour, and during off-peak times, every 45 minutes to an hour.
+The shuttle ride between Montefiore Einstein and Albert Einstein College of Medicine campuses takes approximately 25 minutes.

 Parking:

-Parking at the Children’s Hospital campus is available to residents for $66 per month.
-Tenants can apply for a parking spot at 210th Street Parking Garage.
-Additionally, parking at Weiler is free for residents during their NICU and NBN rotations.
+Parking at the Children’s Hospital at Montefiore Einstein is available to residents for $66 per month at the 210th Street Garage.
+Residents living in Montefiore Einstein housing though may obtain parking in the building’s garage.
+Additionally, parking at Weiler Campus is free for residents during their NICU and NBN rotations.

 Vacation:

-Each resident is entitled to 4 full weeks of vacation each year, free from any clinical obligations.
+Each resident receives 4 full weeks of vacation each year, free from any clinical obligations.
 Vacation time is scheduled in either 1-week or 2-week blocks.

 Holidays: Montefiore Medical Center observes the following 9 official holidays: